-If there ever was a company that epitomized the value of people over technology, that would be Linked In.
-Its core asset is its 400MM+ membership base.
-For Microsoft to “accelerate the growth of LinkedIn”, it will need to do a good job of onboarding its leadership as well as its technology.
+If there ever was a company that epitomized the value of people over technology, that would be LinkedIn.
+Its core asset is its greater than 400 million membership base.
+For Microsoft to “accelerate the growth of LinkedIn,” it will need to do a good job of onboarding its leadership as well as its technology.
 That’s going to require getting a head start, managing the message and building the new team.

 Applying the thinking on team onboarding, I suggest this:

 • Get a head start.
 Day one is a critical pivot point for merging teams.
 Microsoft and LinkedIn’s leadership can accelerate progress by getting a head start and hitting the ground running.
 In particular, they should let everyone in both organizations know what their new roles are going to be.
 No one can focus on the greater good until they know what the merger means for them personally.

 • Manage the message.
 Everything communicates.
 People read things into everything you say and do, and everything you don’t say and don’t do.
 Microsoft and LinkedIn’s leadership is going to be far better off choosing and guiding what others see and hear, and when they see and hear it, rather than letting happenstance or others make those choices for them.
 The new, combined leadership team should start this process with their current best thinking before day one and adjust steadfastly as they go along.

 • Build the new team.
 The first 100 days after a merger is the best time to put in place the basic building blocks of a cohesive, high-performing team.
 Satya Nadella and Jeff Wiener will fail if they try to create the organization’s imperative themselves, without the support and buy-in of their new, combined team.
 As team leaders, their own success is inextricably linked to the success of the team as a whole.
 They need to set direction, build the team, sustain momentum and deliver results, evolving as they go.